Lien182/ReconROS/README.md

 ```
 $ python3 sort_action_client.py
 ```
-you will see the progress messages both on server and client side
+you will see the progress messages both on server and client side.

-## Publications

-### Second Step: Client Application
-The x86 client application can be compiled by using the make command in the client demo folder.
-Please note that ROS2 has to be installed on your machine.

-After that, you can run the client application on your machine which sends unsorted numbers to the server application and gets sorted data back.

-For the ARM-based client application, the same procedure described for the server application have to be used.

 ## Publications